 The Royal Free Music Society is a friendly, non-auditioned choir based at the Royal Free Hospital in North London.
-The choir was founded in 1999 by staff of the hospital but now includes many members of the local community.
-We have approximately 45 members in all and come together regularly to enjoy high-quality music-making whilst having fun.
-We take our Thursday evening rehearsals seriously but enjoy some social activities too and have organised several trips to sing in concerts abroad.
+The choir was founded in 1995 by hospital staff but now includes many members of the local community.
+We have approximately 45 members and come together regularly to enjoy high-quality music-making.
+We take our Thursday evening rehearsals seriously but enjoy our social activities too and have organised several trips to sing in concerts abroad.

 We put on three or four concerts a year, often accompanied by our sister orchestra, the Hampstead Sinfonietta.
-Recent performances include Handel’s Dixit Dominus, Mendelsohn’s Elijah and Vivaldi’s Gloria.
-We are fortunate to be able to count St. Mark’s Church in Primrose Hill and St John’s Wood Church as a regular venue for our performances.
+Recent performances include Handel’s Creation, Mendelsohn’s Elijah and Vivaldi’s Gloria.
+We are fortunate to be able to count St. Mark’s Church in Primrose Hill and St John’s Wood Church as a regular venues for our performances.

 The Society is a registered charity (1151170), run by a committee who are elected annually from and by the Society members.